alekseyl/nested_select/README.md

 docker compose run test
 ```

+## TODO
+- [ ] Cover all relation combinations and add missing functionality
+  - [ ] Ensure relations foreign keys are present on the selection
+  - [ ] Ensure belongs_to will add a foreign_key column
+- [ ] Optimize through relations ( since they loading a whole set of attributes )

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/nested_select.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/nested_select/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/alekseyl/nested_select.
+This project is intended to be a safe,
+welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/nested_select/blob/master/CODE_OF_CONDUCT.md).

 ## License